sa-tre/satre-specification/docs/source/pillars/supporting.md

 ## Business continuity management

-What the {ref}`TRE operator <admin_roles>` does to ensure the development, testing, and maintenance of business continuity plans.
+What the {ref}`TRE operator <infrastructure_roles>` does to ensure the development, testing, and maintenance of business continuity plans.

 ```{list-table}
 :header-rows: 1